MANCHESTER FAMILY HISTORY RESEARCH HOME PAGE

 type in the word you wish to search for, and scroll down the page until you find

 the highlighted word.
-For some unknown reason the latest
+For some unknown reason some version

-version of Firefox does not show this site as it is designed.
+of Firefox do not show this site as it is designed.
 I suggest

 that you view the site via a more popular browser.

 latter part of February 2007 from the humble beginnings of using pre